Source: Kono Manga ga Sugoi! web

-Interviewer: Could you first tell us what you think of Dai Gyakuten Saiban (‘The Grand Turnabout Trial’) now you have played it?
+Interviewer: Could you first tell us what you think of Dai Gyakuten Saiban (‘The Great Ace Attorney: Adventures’) now you have played it?

 Kitahara: One could tell from the game that Mr. Takumi really loves Sherlock Holmes, and that he knows a lot about him, so I had a lot of fun with it.
 The way the Holmes from Dai Gyakuten Saiban seems like he’s almost making wrong deductions on purpose, feels similar to Shlock Holmes (TN: series by Robert L. Fish).
 One could tell Mr. Takumi likes Shlock Holmes.
 And the funky side of Holmes reminded me of Meitantei Holmes (Sherlock Hound), and there were also times when playing the game when I thought I could sense some elements taken from Billy Wilder’s film (TN: The Private Life of Sherlock Holmes).
 I think this was a really rich game for us Sherlockians, as it gives different kinds of Holmes.

 Takumi: Thank you.
 Early on, I feared I might not be able to use the real Sherlock Holmes in a game due to copyright, but as I was working on the proposal, it turned out I could use him.
 Holmes has been my gateway to mystery fiction to me, back when I first read it as in elementary school, so I’m quite moved that thirty years later, I could use him in my own creation.
 I love the nineteenth century of Holmes, and under Holmes’ influence, I have read most of the mystery novels from that time.
 So nineteenth century London feels like a familiar place to me.
 Like I’m returning back home.

 Kitahara: When I was playing the game right now, I noticed how on that carriage in London had an advertisement for a soap company on it.
 I was really impressed how you paid attention to such details.